irondocks/wgz/README.md

 It counts out the 0-15 0s and 1s needed to recognize the value.
 Considering, this may seem unintelligible, literally, moronic.

 But fortunately, This is not the case.
-The bbit ucket actually wraps in 1-15 bits.
+The bit bucket actually wraps in 1-15 bits.
 This is stellar.

 Because of this limit, it can be run on any file exemplfying upto 4% compressed value.